microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/FrameworkAndRuntime.md

 MRTK functionality.
 This is the object that gets added to the scene when you use the menu option:
 Mixed Reality Toolkit -> Add to Scene and Configure.

-The addition of the MRTK to the scene will also make a few more changes, beyond adding the MixedRealityToolkit scene object:
+Apart form adding the MRTK gameobject to the scene the menu option will also:

-- The addition of the MixedRealityPlayspace, which is used by many other MRTK components to reason over world and local space transformations.
+- Add the MixedRealityPlayspace, which is used by many other MRTK components to reason over world and local space transformations.
-- Moves the main Camera as a child of the MixedRealityPlayspace (and also adding some input and gaze related scripts to the main Camera, which help power UnityUI and gaze related input functionality).
+- Move the main Camera as a child of the MixedRealityPlayspace (and also adding some input and gaze related scripts to the main Camera, which help power UnityUI and gaze related input functionality).